How to Prepare Financially for the Death of a Spouse

 Every married couple should consider working with a qualified Estate Planning lawyer to craft and maintain their estate plan.
 A good lawyer like those at CunninghamLegal will work through the difficult issues with you:

-- Plan and facilitate open conversations with your spouse and maybe even your adult children to provide peace of mind and ensure that your wishes are carried out after death.
+• Plan and facilitate open conversations with your spouse and maybe even your adult children to provide peace of mind that your wishes will be carried out after death.

-- Update beneficiary designations on retirement accounts, investment accounts, and insurance policies to ensure they pass smoothly to the intended beneficiaries.
+• Update beneficiary designations on retirement accounts, investment accounts, and insurance policies to help them pass smoothly to the intended beneficiaries.

 There’s nothing generic about this kind of planning.
 All these issues and many more require highly specific solutions for your personal situation.
 Contact us at CunninghamLegal to get started on the important work of reviewing your estate plan.